spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-general-issues/missing-migration-files-on-production-environments.md

 ---
 title: Missing migration files on production environments
 description: Troubleshoot issues you might encounter when you have your Spryker-based project in Cloud.
 Missing migration files on production environment
 last_updated: Jun 9, 2022
 template: troubleshooting-guide-template
+redirect_from:
+  - /docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-general-issues/missing-migration-files-on-production-environments.html
 ---

 There are no tables in the DB after deploy.

 {% info_block warningBox "Note" %}

 It is recommended to define a strategy for migrations at the start of the project.
 We recommend to push all the migrations to a repository as a go-live preparation to make sure that all the migrations that are executed against production are also in the repositoriy to ease possible troubleshooting in the future.

 {% endinfo_block %}